 Government Budget in South Africa averaged -3.43 percent of GDP from 1989 until 2019, reaching an all time high of 1 percent of GDP in 2007 and a record low of -7.40 percent of GDP in 1992.
 This page provides - South Africa Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Africa Government Budget - values, historical data and charts - was last updated on October of 2020.
+South Africa Government Budget - values, historical data and charts - was last updated on May of 2021.

 Government Budget in South Africa is expected to reach -13.70 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the South Africa Government Budget is projected to trend around -12.00 percent of GDP in 2022, according to our econometric models.